chipzoller/hugo-clarity/README.md

 ...
 ```

-This will take precedence on opengraph share tags if the [shareImage](#share-image) below is not specified
+The thumbnail image will take precedence on opengraph share tags if the [shareImage](#share-image) parameter is not specified.

 ### Article featured image

-If a thumnail is not specified, the featured Image will be used as a fallback on opengraph share tags.
+Each article can specify an image that appears at the top of the content.
+When sharing the blog article on social media, if a thumnail is not specified, the featured image will be used as a fallback on opengraph share tags.

 ```yaml
 ...